The benefits of water for pain are huge!

 - Some pools have a place for the partner to sit.
 It is nice to have the option of having your partner in the water with you for support, especially during the pushing phase.
 Make sure he has swimming shorts with him, just in case.

 - It is also nice to have candles, fairy lights or lighting that is dimmer for a more cozy and intimate atmosphere.

 Extra tips for an enjoyable home water birth

 - If you are planning a home water birth, or renting a pool to take to a birth centre, you should usually have the pool in the house by week 37.
 Some midwife practices and doula’s rent birth pools.
-Find some links to where you can rent a pool on this prior blog post.

 - If you have a wooden floor make sure your floor can handle the weight of the water filled pool.
 A large pool carries about 800 liters of water, which is 800 kilo in weight.
 With a good floor this should not be a problem but in some old houses it is worth checking this first.